J-1 OPI FAQs

 Scores are usually delivered to the requesting Penn department within 3-4 business days of the interview.
 During busy times, it may take up to a week.
 Scores are not released directly to the candidate, as an Advisory OPI is an institutional exam, and the scores are not guaranteed outside of the Penn community.

-Candidates who receive a passing rating are considered to have the language skills necessary to be successful in navigating daily life in the U.S., knowing how to get assistance if necessary, performing J-1 program duties, reading and comprehending J-1 program materials, and understanding fully his/her rights, responsibilities, and protections.
+Candidates who receive a passing rating are considered to have the language skills necessary to be successful in navigating daily life in the US, knowing how to get assistance if necessary, performing J-1 program duties, reading and comprehending J-1 program materials, and understanding fully his/her rights, responsibilities, and protections.
 Please note that the J-1 OPI assessment and the J-1 English Language Proficiency Requirements are different from those needed to certify English fluency for undergraduate instruction at the University of Pennsylvania.

 Scores are good for the duration of your time at Penn.